flexibleidealist/Art-Space/README.md

 Art-Space is an online arts application that allows visual artists to share their work in curated virtual shows.

 ## MVP
+Any user of the app will be able to browse shows and view work detail pages.
+Registered artists will be able to create one show and edit the show details as well as individual work details.

 ### Libraries & Frameworks

 |     Library/Framework      | Description                                |